 I began this journey in March 2015 and started talking to people who lost family members to suicide.
 Over the last four years I talked to mothers, fathers, daughters, sisters and every story was different but all were heartbreaking.
 Months after talking to these people I couldn’t get their stories out of my head.
 Some of them became social media acquaintances who gave me a peek into their lives.
 Suddenly it became very clear to me that this film wasn’t just my film.
 This film was their film.
 This film was their lost loved one’s film.
 This was a conversation that needed to happen.
 I heard about suicide from those who were eager to commit the act to those who were devastated because someone in their life had.

 This wasn’t my time to speak, have an opinion, question, judge, offer advice, solace - it was my time to shut up and listen.
 So I did.
 Then I read articles, journals and books and watched films on suicide cults (Jonestown and Heaven’s Gate) and The Bridge (2006).
-I spent the last three years researching the subject of suicide from all angles including as far back into our human history as I could find of accounts of people taking their own lives.
+I spent the last five years researching the subject of suicide from all angles including as far back into our human history as I could find of accounts of people taking their own lives.
 I followed the trail to our present day crisis with statistics around the world.

 Always an optimist at heart and aware of how heavy this subject is, I wanted to end with a message of hope and suggest alternative coping mechanisms - which is really what people who are suffering with suicide ideation are in need of.
 People take their lives when their coping mechanisms are gone.
 Chemical medication works for only a percentage of the population, so for those whom it doesn’t work on, we discuss a new study that UCLA is doing to rearrange the brain circuits.
 Jared Padalecki talks about how he learned how to re-train his neurons.
 We discuss diet and the importance of nutrition, art therapy and it’s many benefits.
 And we encourage people to reach out to each other with one on one interaction because life is hard and none of us were meant to go at it alone.